nvmoyar/aind2-speech-recognition/README.md

+# Artificial Intelligence Engineer Nanodegree

 [//]: # (Image References)

 [image1]: ./images/ASR_screenshot.png "ASR Screenshot"

+## Different Deep Learning approaches to an Acoustic model for an ASR pipeline

-## Project Overview
+### Project overview

-In this notebook, several approaches are used to build the acoustic model for an end-to-end automatic speech recognition (ASR) pipeline:
+In this notebook, some different approaches are used to build the acoustic model for an end-to-end automatic speech recognition (ASR) pipeline:

 * Model 0: RNN
 * Model 1: RNN + TimeDistributed Dense